Chiral basis for qubits and spin-helix decay

 shown in Fig.~\ref{Fig-gammaDecay} and directly comparable with the experimental result, Fig.~3c of \cite{SHS-Ketterle}.

-\textbf{Conclusions--} In this work, we propose a chiral qubit basis that possesses topological properties while retaining a simple factorized structure and orthonormality.
-The chiral basis at every site is represented by a pair of mutually orthogonal qubit states, and can be implemented with usual binary code registers.
+\textbf{Conclusions--} In this work we propose a chiral qubit basis that possesses topological properties while retaining a simple factorized structure and orthonormality.
+The chiral basis at every site is represented by a pair of mutually orthogonal qubit states and can be implemented with usual binary code registers.
 We demonstrate the effectiveness of the chiral basis by applying it to an experimentally relevant physical problem.
-Our results in Figs.~\ref{Fig-SN(t)} and \ref{Fig-gammaDecay} are compared to the experimental data.
+Our results in Figs.~\ref{Fig-SN(t)} and \ref{Fig-gammaDecay} are comparable to the experimental data.

-As a byproduct of our study, we discovered the existence of a universal function $S(t)$ that governs the relaxation of transversal spin helices with arbitrary wavelengths in an infinite system under XX dynamics.
-We gave the explicit determinantal form of $S(t)$ (\ref{EqDetProduct}) and calculated its Taylor expansion (\ref{eq:Taylor}) and its large $t$ asymptotics (\ref{S(t)asymptotic}).
+We discovered a universal function $S(t)$ that governs the relaxation of transversal spin helices with arbitrary wavelengths in an infinite system under XX dynamics.
+We obtained the explicit determinantal form (\ref{finaldiscretebessel}) of $S(t)$ and calculated its Taylor expansion (\ref{eq:Taylor}) and its large-$t$ asymptotics (\ref{S(t)asymptotic}).
 The possibility to express correlation functions in determinantal form is typical of integrable systems, see e.g.\ \cite{Lenard64,1993ColomoXX0basis,KoSl90,GKS20a,2021Goehmann,2021Suzuki}.
-We also obtained explicit expressions for the spin-helix state relaxation of finite systems of qubits (\ref{DetPhiN}) that can be useful for future experiments, such as those with ring-shaped atom arrays \cite{RingShapedArrays}, where periodic boundary conditions can be realized.
+We also obtained explicit expressions for the spin-helix state relaxation of finite systems of qubits (\ref{DetPhiN}) that may be useful to interpret future experiments with ring-shaped atom arrays \cite{RingShapedArrays}, where periodic boundary conditions can be realized.

-Finally, in addition to applications to not yet solved problems it would also be interesting to check the performance of our chiral qubit basis towards problems already treated within traditional approaches e.g.~\cite{1970McCoy,2019Sasamoto,2022Essler}.
+The chiral basis can be used to diagonalize any other Hamiltonian that commutes with the winding number operator $V$, Eq.~(\ref{eq:Uoper}).
+An important example is the anisotropic XY Hamiltonian for which we expect to be able to obtain efficient formulae for the overlaps and, most likely, also for the relaxation of spin helices.
+As for the construction of the chiral basis, a generalization to the XYZ case has been put forward in parallel to this work by three of the authors and was recently published in \cite{ZKP24}.